PetarMI/CIL-Collaborative-Filtering/README.md

 3. SGD simple version done.
 Convergence at ~ RMS=0.6, score=1.2

   - The SGD algorithm in Step-3 should be optimised for speed and covergence rate

+### Structure of the project
+1. svd_approach.py

+	- contains the baseline implementation of the recommender system using simple SVD

+2. data_handler.py

+	- contains all functions that parse the data, including loading and processing .csv files

+3. paths.py

+	- contains some paths and constants that are used throughout